regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    For those reasons, porting big projects to Python 3 is usually done slowly and carefully.
+    So porting big projects to Python 3 is usually done slowly and carefully.
     You will port the code to code that runs on both Python 3 and Python 2, even though you run it on Python 2.
     And then, one day, you can finally switch and run it on Python 3.